Role of Douglas Haig in 1918: Battles after Amiens

-On 22 August, the day Fourth Army retook Albert (a symbolic victory as it had been their forward base at the Somme two years earlier) Haig ordered his Army Commanders to pass down to all ranks the message that bold attacks were now needed, even to the point of divisions driving for distant objectives leaving their flanks uncovered: "risks which a month ago would have been criminal to incur, ought now to be incurred as a duty".
+On 22 August, the day Fourth Army retook Albert, Haig ordered his Army commanders to pass down to all ranks the message that bold attacks were now needed, even to the point of divisions driving for distant objectives leaving their flanks uncovered: "risks which a month ago would have been criminal to incur, ought now to be incurred as a duty".
 It has been suggested that this was aimed in part as a rebuke to Byng.
 The following day he sent out further guidance, quoting the relevant passage of Field Service Regulations, on how "advance guards" should feel for weak spots in the enemy defences.

 Sheffield (disagreeing with Harris & Barr pp146–7) argues that Haig was still aiming for relatively limited objectives, but with bigger bites across a wider front as he had wanted to do since 1915, and that he was aiming for "soft-spot infiltration", although still hoping for a complete enemy breakdown which would allow deep cavalry exploitation.

 The Battle of Albert (21–3 August) saw Third Army push forward up to 4,000 yards over an 11-mile front, taking 5,000 prisoners, with Fourth Army attacking on the southern flank – in Gary Sheffield's description, a victory for ordinary British troops which would not have happened without Haig's prodding of Byng.
 The attacks continued for another two days, then on 26 August Currie's Canadian Corps, now part of First Army, attacked at Arras further north.
 Haig wrote to his wife that this, the Battle of the Scarpe, was "the greatest victory which a British Army has ever achieved", and although it did not achieve quite the planned level of success – cavalry, including a brigade of infantry in buses, had been ready to exploit – Ludendorff ordered further withdrawals that evening, including the ground gained by "Georgette" in April.